 It pulls together historically observed imbalances between supply and demand, for the consumer’s current location and nearby time periods.
 Aggregated data is displayed to consumers in easily interpreted visualisations, so that they can plan to leave at times when there are more supply, and with potentially more savings for fares.

 Widget-building is an agile, collaborative, and simultaneous process.
-First, we started the process with analysis from Product Analytics team, pulling out data on traffic trends, surge patterns, and behavioral insights of both passengers and drivers in Singapore.
+First, we started the process with analysis from Product Analytics team, pulling out data on traffic trends, surge patterns, and behavioural insights of both passengers and drivers in Singapore.

 When we noticed the existence of seasonality for each day of the week, we came up with more precise analytical and business questions to dig deeper into the data.
 Upon verification of hypotheses, we decided that we will build a widget.